 About Adessa Holden

 Adessa Holden is an ordained minister with the Assemblies of God specializing in women's ministry.
 She's the author of the Finding Healing Curriculum including "Finding Healing", "The Finding Healing Workbook", and the "Finding Healing Video Series."
-She's also written "Finding Significance" and several e-books.
-Whether it be speaking, writing, blogging, or vlogging, Adessa's passion is helping women develop an intimate, personal relationship with Jesus and become the women God originally designed them to be.
+She's also written "Finding Significance", "The Adventure: Finding Your God-Given Passion, Place, and Purpose", "Whatever It Takes", and "Ageless Truths: Lessons I Learned In My Forties that I Wish I Knew In My Twenties".
+Whether it be speaking, writing, blogging, or vlogging, or podcasting, Adessa's passion is helping women develop an intimate, personal relationship with Jesus and becoming the women God originally designed them to be.

 First and foremost, I am a follower of Jesus Christ.
 As such, my life revolves around my relationship with Him.
 This relationship began when I was 5 years old and I hid behind my parent’s sofa and asked Jesus to be my personal Savior.
 Later that night I told my Mom and we prayed together again.
 Even though I was very young, I’ll never forget that defining moment when I gave my life to Jesus.